kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/04-ordering-and-activating/articles/02-how-do-i-get-a-wise-digital-card/content.md

+# Ordering and activating
-# How do I get a Wise digital card?
+## How do I get a Wise digital card?
 ### Get a digital card for your personal account

 You can get a digital card if you already have a physical card and live in the UK, Australia, Japan, New Zealand, Singapore, Malaysia and Switzerland, Canada, Brazil or EEA.